MapAnything: Evaluating Monocular Metric Depth Models for 3D Urban Asset Localization

-The box plots in Fig. \ref{fig:signs_box_plots} display the error in predicted position (y-axis) as a function of distance to the camera (x-axis) for four depth estimation methods.
+\begin{multicols}{2} The box plots in Fig. \ref{fig:signs_box_plots} display the error in predicted position (y-axis) as a function of distance to the camera (x-axis) for four depth estimation methods.
 The plots provide insights into the accuracy and variability of predictions across distance intervals.
-The first plot (DepthAnything-B) shows a non-monotonic trend: errors start low, peak at mid-ranges (~7m for 15-20m), and decrease for farther distances (~4.5m at 25-30m).
+The first plot (DepthAnything-B) shows a non-monotonic trend: errors start low, peak in the mid-range (~7m at 15-20m), and decrease at greater distances (~4.5m at 25-30m).
 The second plot (DepthPro) shows a consistent increase in median error with distance increasing, rising steadily from ~2.3m (5-10m) to ~5m (25-30m).
 Variability grows predictably with distance, reflecting stable performance.
-The third plot (Metric3D) exhibits higher errors overall, with a median of ~9m even at close ranges.
-Errors fluctuate across distances, peaking at 20-25m (9.5m median) before slightly decreasing at 25-30m.
+The third plot (Metric3D) shows higher overall errors, with a median of ~9m even at close ranges.
+Errors fluctuate with distance, peaking at 20-25m (median 9.5m) before slightly decreasing at 25-30m.
 This irregular trend suggests challenges in specific ranges.
-The fourth plot (UniDepth) resembles the plot for UniDepth, with errors starting at 2.3m for 5-10m and reaching 5.3m at 25-30m.
+The fourth plot (UniDepth) resembles the UniDepth plot, with errors starting at 2.3m for 5-10m and reaching 5.3m at 25-30m.
 The interquartile range (IQR) and whisker lengths also grow with distance, indicating increasing variability.
-Overall, UniDepth and DepthPro demonstrate predictable behavior, while Metric3D and DepthAnything show irregularities.
+Overall, UniDepth and DepthPro exhibit predictable behavior, whereas Metric3D and DepthAnything exhibit irregularities. \end{multicols}